 It’s also important that the federal government set a good example.
 That’s why I cosponsored the Energy Efficiency Government Technology Act to require that federal data centers be energy efficient.
-It saves money long term and provides important leadership.
+It would save money long term and model the leadership we need.

-It’s also critical that we advance policies to sufficiently respond to climate change and protect our nation’s clean air, water, and environment.
-Unfortunately, I’m being challenged by those who choose to ignore the overwhelming scientific evidence collected by many of the world’s best research institutions that makes clear that climate change is a real, immediate threat.
+It’s critical that we advance policies to sufficiently respond to climate change and protect our nation’s clean air, water, and environment.
+Unfortunately, there are still those who choose to ignore the overwhelming scientific evidence collected by many of the world’s best research institutions that makes it clear that climate change is a real, immediate threat.

 Congress should act to stop price-gouging at the pump by holding Wall Street commodities traders and speculators more accountable.
 Experts agree that speculation in energy markets drives up the price of oil, which raises the price of gas for consumers.